Andhrawala

-Andhrawala created much hype as N. T. Rama Rao Jr. was acting in this film just after the blockbuster Simhadri.
-However the movie was a disaster at the box office.
+The film follows Munna, a labor leader’s son who returns to Mumbai to avenge his father’s murder and dismantle the underworld syndicate that devastated his family while protecting the rights of the oppressed.

+Andhrawala was released amidst immense hype, as it served as N. T. Rama Rao Jr.’s immediate follow up to the Telugu industry hit Simhadri.
+Despite the historic anticipation, the movie underperformed at the box office.
+The film's pre-release hype was historic, marked by a record breaking public gathering of over 10 lakh (1 million) fans, reportedly the largest such turnout for any actor in India.

 Plot

 Munna is a slum dweller in Hyderabad who learns from a person named Basha that his father is Shankar Pehalwan, a labourer who fought against a gangster named Bade Mia for the rights of Andhra people in Mumbai.
-Shankar and Bade Mia's enmity rapidly developed due to Shankar and his men accidentally killed his son.
-During the naming ceremony of Munna, Bade Mia assassinated Shankar and his wife, but Shankar's subordinate Pasha managed to escape with Munna where he places Munna on a footpath besides a beggar.
+Shankar and Bade Mia's enmity rapidly developed due to Shankar and his men accidentally killing his son.
+During the naming ceremony of Munna, Bade Mia assassinated Shankar and his wife, but Shankar's subordinate Basha managed to escape with Munna, where he placed Munna on a footpath beside a beggar.
 Learning about this, Munna wages a war against Bade Mia, where he finally finishes Bade Mia and his empire, thus avenging Shankar's death.